Computer Science (updated 6.24.2016):

 The Topic Proposal/R53 form can be picked up in the main lobby of the CSE Department or you may print one off from the website.

 Side One: Topic Proposal

-The Course Title is Directed Study, Special Problems etc. .
-The faculty member that you are taking the course with will give you their section number.
+The Course Title is Directed Study, Special Problems etc. The faculty member that you are taking the course with will give you their section number.
 The narrative of the project MUST be filled in.
 The instructor will give you the permission number when they accept the project.
 Both the instructor and your Major Professor or Advisor will need to sign the form at the bottom.
-Dr. Akl and Dr. Buckles will be approving all R53 forms for the Undergraduate and the Graduate programs.
+Dr. Ludi and Dr. Akl will be approving all R53 forms for the Undergraduate and the Graduate programs.